sycns/SpeechRecognition_olami/README.md

 # SpeechRecognition_olami
-recognize speech and convert to text by Olami platform
+recognize speech and convert to text with Olami platform